 Karanambu, a 110-square mile former cattle ranch located in the North Rupununi, was the home of the late Diane McTurk, conservationist and a world-renowned expert on giant otters.
-Karanambu encompasses savannah, marshy ponds, riparian forest, and a 30-mile stretch of the Rupununi River.
+Known for its expansive wetlands and savannah, as well as its biological and cultural diversity, Karanambu encompasses savannah, marshy ponds, riparian forest, and a 30-mile stretch of the Rupununi River.
 The number of species found here is much higher than expected given its size with at least 600 species of bird, and over 200 species of mammals.
 The seasonally flooded savannahs and forests also draw substantial fish migrations with as many as 700 species of fish - more than anywhere on Earth.